dolansanchez/MMIWG-Project/README.md

 The base code is derived from Neal Caren's workshop on Word Lists and Sentiment Analysis, May 2019 https://nealcaren.org/lessons/wordlists/

-The MMIWG lexicon used in this analysis was created by myself, Dr. Lindsay Montgomery of the School of Anthropology at UA, and Anthropology PhD student Jennifer Byram.
+The MMIWG lexicon used in this analysis was created by myself, Dr. Lindsay M. Montgomery of the School of Anthropology at UA, and Anthropology PhD student Jennifer Byram.

 Links for additional inspiration and resources: https://machinelearningmastery.com/clean-text-machine-learning-python/